i-MaTh/learn-dl/TinyNet/README.md

 # TinyNet

-Implementations of CNNs, RNNs and cool new techniques in deep learning
+Implementations of CNNs, RNNs and cool new techniques in deep learning.

 **Network Architecture**
 1. Convolutional network